 Service(s)

-The Girl Scout Cookie Program and other council-sponsored product programs are designed to unleash the entrepreneurial potential in Girl Scouts.
+The Girl Scout Cookie Program and other council-sponsored product programs are designed to unleash Girl Scouts' entrepreneurial potential.
 From there, your troop may decide to earn additional funds on its own.

 As a volunteer, you have the opportunity to facilitate girl-led financial planning, which may include the following steps for your troop: